Collector anonymous

 I guess that'd be like no-one except collectors wanting a Stanley 71, because most people buy the Veritas?

 But by contrast, a ricketty old pile-of-junk chest made very cheaply 100 years ago now commands such a high price in the collectors' world, you'd think it belonged to the queen of Sheba.
-All you have to do is label something as vintage or antique and some silly person will pay too much for it.
+All you have to do is label something as vintage or antique and some idiot will pay too much for it.

 I give up Tasky, you're using the investment sector to explain how collectors have a negative impact on it, the used vehicle and the tool market by suggesting real gold investors are mirrored by collectors who buy false investments that are dangled on a string to them.
 These 'false investments' I'll add that are valued by the same 'real investors' within the same sector.